RagnarGrootKoerkamp/BAPCtools/latex/README.md

 All temporary/build files go to `latex/build`.

+## Manual compilation
+If you want to compile a latex file by yourself, the easiest way to do that is to copy over the `bapc.cls` file and to create a new latex file with documentclass `bapc` which includes the latex file containing the problem statement.

 ## Compiling a single problem
 - Create the directory `build/<problem>`.
 - Link `build/problem` to `build/<problem>`.